 Rising, 1862

 Rising explores the downstream consequences of Zebulon Pike’s journey up the Mississippi River—including a patchwork of undone treaties that shaped Minnesota state boundaries.
 Learning culminates as competing teams race to calculate the land’s true value, manage their debt, and prevent the Civil War.
 Time is short in this game!
-Luckily, doing the right thing is never too hard.
-Because in Rising, no one wins unless everyone wins.
+But doing the right thing is never too difficult, because no one wins unless everyone wins.

 Bozeman Trail